spatialos/online-services/docs/content/services-packages/deployment-pool/deploy.md

 spatial auth login
 ```

 0. The tool you need to use is at [`github.com/spatialos/online-services/tree/master/tools/ServiceAccountCLI`](https://github.com/spatialos/online-services/tree/master/tools/ServiceAccountCLI).
-You can read more about it in the [Platform serviceaccount CLI documentation]({{urlRoot}}/content/workflows/service-account-cli).
+You can read more about it in the [Platform service-account CLI documentation]({{urlRoot}}/content/workflows/service-account-cli).
 Navigate to the `/tools/ServiceAccountCLI` directory and run the following command, replacing the `--project_name` parameter with the name of your SpatialOS project (you can change `--service_account_name` to whatever you want, but we've used "online_services_demo" as an example):

 ```sh
 dotnet run -- create --project_name "{{your_spatialos_project_name}}" --service_account_name "online_services_demo" --refresh_token_output_file=service-account.txt --lifetime=0.0:0 --project_write